North Florida

 North Florida is a region of the U.S. state of Florida comprising the northernmost part of the state.
 Along with South Florida and Central Florida, it is one of Florida's three most common "directional" regions.
 It includes Jacksonville and nearby localities in Northeast Florida, an interior region known as North Central Florida, and the Florida Panhandle.
+North Florida is considered to be part of the Southern United States, namely the Deep South, and contains the state capital of Tallahassee.

 Geography

 Area

 As with many vernacular regions, North Florida does not have any officially designated boundaries or status, and is defined differently in different sources.
 A 2007 study of Florida's regions by geographers Ary Lamme and Raymond K. Oldakowski found that Floridians surveyed identified "North Florida" as comprising the northernmost areas of the state, including both the peninsula and the Florida Panhandle.
 Additionally, two localized "directional" regions had emerged: North East Florida, also known as the "First Coast", representing the area around Jacksonville on the Atlantic coast, and North Central Florida, comprising the central area.
 North Florida is one of Florida's three most common directional regions, along with Central Florida and South Florida.
 The region includes smaller vernacular regions, particularly along the coast, including the Emerald Coast and the Big Bend on the Gulf Coast and the First Coast and Halifax area on the Atlantic.
 Lamme and Oldakowski note that the directional region is more commonly used in the interior areas than on the coast.

 Enterprise Florida, the state's economic development agency, divides the state into three economic regions, used within the agency and other state and outside entities, including the Florida Department of Transportation.
 They identify three regions within the area identified as "North Florida" by Enterprise Florida: Northeast Florida, North Central Florida, and Northwest Florida (representing most of the Panhandle).